-Jessie supports a variety of research and evaluation projects through research coordination, survey design, data collection, interviewing, literature reviews and report writing.
-Her primary research interests include healthy child and youth development, stress and resilience, the impacts of interpersonal and systematic discrimination on individual and community health, and community-engaged participatory research methods.
+Jessie works on a variety of research and evaluation projects that focus on promoting the well-being of whole families.
+Her primary research interests include healthy child and youth development, stress and resilience, and community-based participatory approaches.

 Jessie has a master’s degree in public health from the University of Minnesota School of Public Health with a concentration in maternal and child health and a minor in epidemiology.
-She received her bachelor’s degree in biology from Whitman College in Walla Walla, Washington.
-Her professional experiences include research positions at the Migrant Centre Northern Ireland, the University of Minnesota’s School of Public Health, and the Center for Urban and Regional Affairs.
+She received her bachelor’s degree in biology from Whitman College.
+Her professional experiences include research positions at the University of Minnesota’s School of Public Health and Center for Urban and Regional Affairs.
 She has also worked as a sexual health educator with the Indigenous Peoples Task Force’s youth program in Minneapolis.

 - Austin, J. L., Jeffries, E. F., Winston III, W., Brady, S. S. (in press).
 Race-related stressors and resources for resilience: Associations with emotional health, conduct problems, and academic investment among African American early adolescents.
 Journal of the American Academy of Child & Adolescent Psychiatry. https://doi.org/10.1016/j.jaac.2021.05.020